PolyPlugins/speedy-search/readme.txt

 == Description ==
-Speedy Search is a powerful and lightweight search plugin that enhances your site’s search functionality with lightning-fast results.
+Snappy Search is a powerful and lightweight search plugin that enhances your site’s search functionality with lightning-fast results.
 Powered by [TNTSearch](https://github.com/teamtnt/tntsearch), it indexes your WordPress posts for instant, accurate, and efficient searching.
 Say goodbye to slow searches—this plugin ensures a seamless user experience with real-time suggestions and improved relevancy.
 Perfect for blogs, news sites, and content-heavy websites.

 == Currently Supports ==

+* Instantly Searching WooCommerce products
+* Instantly Searching Easy Digital Downloads downloads
 * Instantly Searching WordPress Posts
+* Instantly Searching WordPress Pages
+* Advanced repo search for finding plugins and themes.
+[Demo](https://www.polyplugins.com/repo-search/)

 == Features ==

+* Search through all posts fast without requiring multiple page loads
+* Set how many characters to trigger the AJAX search
+* Set a typing delay before an AJAX request is made
+* Tab selection between various indexes if more than one is enabled
 * Adds a dropdown by defined selector to search form to show results
-* Search through all posts fast without requiring multiple page loads
-* Builds an index of all posts
+* Shortcode [snappy_search_polyplugins] to inject a Snappy Search form anywhere
+* Can build indexes for products, downloads, posts, and pages
-* Background sync to index posts
+* Background sync for indexes
+* Index updater that handles when data is added, updated, removed, set to draft, or visibility hidden.
 * Ability to adjust the batch size for the initial index so smaller servers don't get overloaded
 * Limit the number of results displayed
+* Reindexer button
+* Adds /wp-json/speedy-search/v1/products endpoint to get array of post id's (Requires WooCommerce)
+* Adds /wp-json/speedy-search/v1/downloads endpoint to get array of post id's (Requires EDD)
 * Adds /wp-json/speedy-search/v1/posts endpoint to get array of post id's
+* Adds /wp-json/speedy-search/v1/pages endpoint to get array of post id's

 == Road Map: ==

-* Add support for WooCommerce
-* Add support for pages
 * Add integration with Admin Instant Search

 == GDPR ==